InsertKoinIO/koin/docs/quickstart/android-annotations.md

 }
 ```

-:::note
+:::tip
-This KSP-based option will be replaced by the **Koin Compiler Plugin** which will provide native compile-time safety.
-See [Compiler Plugin](/docs/setup/compiler-plugin) for the future approach.
+This KSP-based option has been replaced by the **Koin Compiler Plugin** which provides native compile-time safety.
+See [Compile-Time Safety](/docs/reference/koin-compiler/compile-safety) and [Compiler Plugin Setup](/docs/setup/compiler-plugin).
 :::